NYC attack timeline: From move to Florida to ISIS-pledged act of terror

 7 p.m.

 The annual Village Halloween Parade in Manhattan went on as scheduled despite the attack.
-De Blasio and Cuomo both attended to show their support.
+De Blasio and Gov. Andrew Cuomo both attended to show their support.

 Nov.
 1